idsts2670/alpaca-mcp-server/README.md

 29. What was the latest trade price for NVDA?
 30. Show me the most recent quote for MSFT.
 31. Retrieve the last 100 trades for AMD.
-32. Show me 1-minute bars for AMZN for the last 2 hours.
+32. Show me 1-minute bars for AMZN from the last 2 hours.
 33. Get 5-minute intraday bars for TSLA from last Tuesday through last Friday.
 34. Get a comprehensive stock snapshot for AAPL showing latest quote, trade, minute bar, daily bar, and previous daily bar all in one view.
 35. Compare market snapshots for TSLA, NVDA, and MSFT to analyze their current bid/ask spreads, latest trade prices, and daily performance.